missjinger/SaltyZero-Repack/README.md

 3. Game APIs are not complete but useful I'm trying to update.

-4. You can debug your scripts in the debugger directly as long as you set your debugger configuration as the same as the demo script [transmog].
+4. You can debug your scripts in the debugger directly as long as you set your debugger configuration as the same as the demo script [transmog] or [world_chat].

 5. If you find any compiling error or any good suggestion just contact me.